barneyb/johann/README.md

     itoa();             # implicitly passed b
     println();          # implicitly passed the "1\0" (a char*) that itoa returned

 Compound expressions are not supported, so there is no operator precedence.
 The five normal arithmetic operators are supported: `+`, `-`, `*`, `/`, and `%`.
 Three comparisons operators are supported: `<`, `>`, and `=` (not `==`).
+Three unary operators are supported: `!`, `-`, and `*` (pointer dereference).
+There is no `&` to make a pointer.

 Semicolons are required to terminate statements which don't take a block.

 Strings and identifiers are capped at seven characters.

+The `bool`, `char`, and `int` keywords may be used to introduce a variable, and are ignored.
+Pointers may be declared with `*`, which is similarly ignored.

-Variables are uniquely identified by their first character (the rest is ignored), and must start with `a`-`h`.
-I.e., you get eight cryptic variables.
+Variables are uniquely identified by their first character (the rest is ignored), and must start with `a`-`g`.
+I.e., you get seven cryptic variables.
 Period.
-All variables are scoped to the function they're defined in.
-Blocks do not introduce a new scope.
+Variables are scoped to the function they're defined in; blocks do not introduce a new scope.

-The `bool`, `char`, and `int` keywords may be used to introduce a variable, and are ignored.
-Pointers may be declared with `*`, and are similarly ignored.
+Global constants (defined outside a function) are identified by their full name, which must start with `h`-`z`.
+A type declaration is required (though ignored) and globals are _always_ pointers, `*` or not.

-String are "null-terminated byte strings" a la C. Literals are static, so do not need to be `free`-d.
+Strings are "null-terminated byte strings" a la C. Literals are static, so do not need to be `free`-d.
 Those constructed dynamically (e.g., via `itoa`) must be `free`-d when you're done.

-Integers are signed 64-bit values, but only unsigned literals less than 65,535 are supported.
-If you need a negative or a greater magnitude, build it up with arithmetic.
+Integers are signed 64-bit values, but only unsigned literals up to 65,535 are supported.
+If you need a greater magnitude, build it up with arithmetic.
+If you need a negative, unary `-` makes it look like a negative literal, but counts as an operator, so it's a full expression.

 Boolean literals `true` and `false` are recognized as aliases for `1` and `0` respectively.
 Compiled codes always check against `0`, so any non-`0` value will be considered `true`.